 Vitamins and supplements are usually taken in pill form.
-If your digestive tract has trouble absorbing vitamins, your doctor may give them by injection.
-You need to be sure that the vitamins and supplements are gluten-free.
+If your digestive tract has trouble absorbing vitamins, you might be able to get them by injection.

 Medications to control intestinal inflammation

-If your small intestine is severely damaged, your doctor may recommend steroids to control inflammation.
-Steroids can ease severe signs and symptoms of celiac disease while the intestine heals.
+If your small intestine is severely damaged or you have refractory celiac disease, steroids may be recommended to control inflammation.
+Steroids can ease severe symptoms of celiac disease while the intestine heals.